The Perfect Day Trip to Boulder, Colorado

 Next, we left downtown and drove just up the street to visit the University of Colorado, Boulder campus.
 Maybe this is just a quirk of mine, but I love visiting college campuses in new cities when I can.
 They’re always manicured to perfection and boasting beautiful buildings and happy students.
 It’s hard not to feel as carefree as they are when exploring a new campus!
 UC Boulder is no exception, and we had a great time walking through the green space and enjoying the views of the city and surrounding mountainsides.

-Afterwards, we decided to head out to the famous flatiron mountains, which somehow looking back I failed to get a photo of (I am so ashamed).
-They’re very unique looking and look like they we’re sliced in half.
+Afterwards, we decided to head out to the famous flatiron mountains.
+They’re very unique looking and look like they were sliced in half.
 Definitely a must see on your day trip to Boulder!
 There are also hiking trails around the mountains, but it was too late in the afternoon for us to start one so unfortunately we had to give it a pass.

 The flatirons are right near Flagstaff Road, one of Boulder’s well known scenic drives.
 We took it up into the mountains for awesome views of Boulder, the valley, the flatirons, and surrounding peaks.
 The lookouts along the drive offer some amazing views and photo ops, especially as the sun started to set.